ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch4/draft1.md

 > Oleg: Back home, your story Russian Intelligence tells to scare.
 They say you're one name for many people.
 Special Operations team.
 They think one person cannot make so much problems.
 >
 > Michael: Nope.
 Just me.
+> - George Tasudis as Oleg and Jeffrey Donovan as Michael from Broadcast TV's _Burn Notice_